Home » All Posts » How-To » Easy Brown Butter

 Others may say different, but this has been my experience.
 I have used unsalted butter when salted butter is not available with the same results.

-What is the Difference Between BB & Regular Butter?
+What is the Difference Between Brown Butter & Regular Butter?

 Regular butter when melted is yellow in color.
-BB is melted fat that is cooked to a brown color.
+Brown Butter is melted fat that is cooked to a brown color.
 The longer its cooked the darker the color will be.

 What Does Browned Butter Look Like?